 Nonetheless, the formula when $b$ is a positive integer is:

-\subsection{The polylogarithm, $\mathrm{Li}_{k}(e^{m})$}
+\subsection{The polylogarithm, $\mathrm{Li}_{k}(e^{z})$}

-The limit of $E^{m}_{k}(0,n)$ when $n$ tends to infinity is the limit of the expression we just found when $b$ tends to 0, and it relies on the following two notable limits: \\ Therefore, for all integer $k\ge 1$ and all complex $m$ (except $m$ such that $\Re{(m)}>=0$ and $\abs{\Im{(m)}}>2\pi$): \\ This infinite sum is known as the polylogarithm, $\mathrm{Li}_{k}(e^{m})$, and the formula on the right-hand side provides an analytic continuation for it for when $\Re{(m)}>0$.\\
+The limit of $E^{z}_{k}(0,n)$ when $n$ tends to infinity is the limit of the expression that was just found when $b$ tends to zero, and it relies on the following two notable limits: